sardana-org/sardana/doc/source/users/getting_started/installing.rst

        python3 -c "import sardana; print(sardana.Release.version)"

 Note: Installing sardana with pip3 on Linux requires building PyTango (one of the sardana's dependencies).
-You could use :ref:`sardana-getting-started-installing-in-conda`_ to avoid this.
-If you decide ton continue with pip3, please refer to `PyTango's installation guide <https://pytango.readthedocs.io/en/stable/start.html#pypi>`_.
+You could use :ref:`sardana-getting-started-installing-in-conda` to avoid this.
+If you decide to continue with pip3, please refer to `PyTango's installation guide <https://pytango.readthedocs.io/en/stable/start.html#pypi>`_.
 On Debian this should work to prepare the build environment::